Breed: Mixed breed

 Coat: Smooth

-See a video of Gunner by clicking here
+See a video of Johnson by clicking here

 Dogs are claimed, adopted and rescued everyday so please contact us to check that these dogs are available.